erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/README.md

 ## When to Use

-Use Long Context Models when:
+Use Long Context Systems when:

 - **Specific scenario 1**: [When this is appropriate]
 - **Specific scenario 2**: [Another use case]